Château Haut-Brion: History

-In 1666, after "The Great Fire", the son François-Auguste, opened a tavern in London called "L'Enseigne de Pontac", or the "Sign of Pontac's Head", which was according to André Simon, London's first fashionable eating-house.
+In 1666, after the Great Fire of London, the son, François-Auguste, opened a tavern in London called "L'Enseigne de Pontac", or the "Sign of Pontac's Head", which was according to André Simon, London's first fashionable eating-house.
 Jonathan Swift "found the wine dear at seven shillings a flagon".

 By the end of the 17th century the estate amounted to 264 ha of which some 38 ha were under vine.
 The wine was often sold under the name Pontac, though since the Pontac family owned numerous wine estates that could use the name, it is often impossible to tell when a wine came from Haut-Brion.
 Sometimes also spelled Pontack, another Pontac estate at Blanquefort which produced white wine would also often go by this name.

-English philosopher John Locke, visiting Bordeaux in 1677, spoke of Haut-Brion, "...The wine of Pontac, so revered in England, is made on a little rise of ground, lieing^{[sic]} open most to the west.
+English philosopher John Locke, visiting Bordeaux in 1677, said of Haut-Brion, "The wine of Pontac, so revered in England, is made on a little rise of ground, lieing^{[sic]} open most to the west.
 It is noe thing but pure white sand, mixed with a little gravel.
-One would imagin it scarce fit to beare anything.."
-On the cause of its increasing costliness, he stated, "thanks to the rich English who sent orders that it was to be got for them at any price".
+One would imagin it scarce fit to beare anything."
+On the cause of its increasing costliness, he said it was "thanks to the rich English who sent orders that it was to be got for them at any price".
 The German philosopher Hegel was also enchanted with the wine of Pontac, though it is unknown if his orders were for other de Pontac wines of Saint-Estèphe.

 With the death of François-Auguste de Pontac, François-Joseph de Fumel, a nephew by marriage, inherited two-thirds of Haut-Brion with a third coming to Louis-Arnaud Le Comte, Lord Captal of Latresne.
 The de Fumel family also at one point owned Château Margaux.